 Family Center and Companion Care Restrooms

 If you’re near concourse E in Terminal 1, the family center provides comfortable family seating, a child-friendly restroom, a rocking chair, and a baby crib.
-However, if you are not near concourse E, plenty of companion care bathrooms are located throughout the airport.
+However, if you are not near concourse E, plenty of companion care bathrooms are in the airport.
 The spacious, private toilets have diaper-changing tables for added convenience.
 Plus, you won’t have to worry about your child trying to peek under nearby stalls.

 Disclosure: I may make a small amount of money from any purchase you make from an affiliate.
 However, I will only give my honest reviews and recommendations.